-In the booklet “when someone you love has completed cancer treatment,” by the national cancer institute, it says that one of the most common reactions by survivovor’s care givers after treatment is, “Now what
+In the booklet “when someone you love has completed cancer treatment,” by the national cancer institute, it says that one of the most common reactions by survivors caregivers after treatment is, “Now what

-do I do?” as Many have to think about how to adjust to this “new normal.”
+do I do?”
+Many have to think about how to adjust to this “new normal.”

-You just have to recognize that best case scenario they’re just not sure how to act or what to say, and worse case scenario, they’re going through a mirror image of the feelings and the struggle that you’re going through.
+You just have to recognize that best-case scenario they’re just not sure how to act or what to say, and worst-case scenario, they’re going through a mirror image of the feelings and the struggle that you’re going through.

 I’m going to give you steps and resources to do this in just a few minutes.

-First let’s talk for a minute about why it’s important to strengthen your social network, aside form the fact that it will help them out as you just heard.
-But what will it do for your health.
+First let’s talk for a minute about why it’s important to strengthen your social network, aside from the fact that it will help them out as you just heard.
+But what will it do for your health?

-The saying, “it takes a villiage” is no joke.
-We humans thrive off of the love and energy we exchange with each other when we’re being supportive, positive, and compassionate with ourselves and others.
+The saying, “it takes a village” is no joke.
+We, humans, thrive off of the love and energy we exchange with each other when we’re being supportive, positive, and compassionate with ourselves and others.